zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/_index.md

 In addition, you must use a [1.x release of the external snapshotter](https://github.com/kubernetes-csi/external-snapshotter/releases/tag/v1.2.2) that will create and understand the nessesary alpha APIs.

 {{<info>}}
-**WARNING:** Portworx, Inc. recommends that you do __NOT__ use CSI alpha, as there are significant API and reliability changes introduced in the Kubernetes 1.17 with snapshotting beta.
+**WARNING:** {{<companyName>}} recommends that you do __NOT__ use CSI alpha, as there are significant API and reliability changes introduced in the Kubernetes 1.17 with snapshotting beta.
 Migrating any alpha CSI snapshotting objects to beta will require significant extra work.
 {{</info>}}

 ## Create shared CSI-enabled volumes